Speech-Language Pathology (SLP)/Speech Therapy Evaluation and Treatment

 Also known as: speech-language therapy, SLP.

-Speech therapy is an intervention that targets improving a child’s ability to understand and express language.
-The therapy is conducted by a medical professional known as a speech-language pathologist.
+Speech therapy is a specialized intervention aimed at addressing various speech disorders, as well as improving a child's ability to understand and express language.
+This therapy, particularly beneficial for those experiencing difficulties in speech and language, is conducted by a trained medical professional known as a speech-language pathologist.

 Speech-language therapy encompasses the following areas: